Monmouth County Divorce Lawyers

 Not every marriage is destined for “happily ever after”.
 For those couples, the decision to divorce can be a painful one.
 When there are children born of a marriage, that decision can become all the more difficult.
 Understanding the laws of divorce in New Jersey, and your rights and responsibilities under the law, is important as you embark upon the divorce process.
 The experienced Monmouth County family lawyers at Lomurro Law are knowledgeable in all facets of divorce and family law, successfully guiding couples through the process toward the best possible outcome.

-Grounds for divorce in New Jersey
+What are grounds for divorce in New Jersey?

 New Jersey is a mixed state: couples can use either “fault” or “no-fault” grounds as the basis for filing for divorce.
 A legal separation of 18 months or longer may also serve as grounds for filing for divorce.

 In a divorce, is property divided equally, 50/50?

 In a divorce, the state of New Jersey follows rules for the “equitable division” of marital property.
 Marital property is divided between the spouses in what is considered an equitable manner, a determination that is based on several factors including the contributions each spouse made to the marriage and each spouse’s needs for life post-divorce.
 Equitable should not be confused with “equal”; equitable means reasonable or fair.

 In New Jersey, all property that is obtained during the course of the marriage is considered martial property.
 Any property that was owned by either spouse before they were married or after they file for divorce is considered separate property.
 Inheritances and gifts received during the marriage – except those from your spouse – are also considered separate property.